postgres-ai/docs/docs/database-lab/cli-reference.md

 - `--insecure`, `-k` (boolean, default: false) - allow insecure server connections when using SSL.

     The environment variable `DBLAB_INSECURE_SKIP_VERIFY` can be used as well.
 The flags `--insecure` and `-k` override config/env settings.

+- `--request-timeout` (string, default: "") - allow changing requests timeout.

+  The environment variable `DBLAB_REQUEST_TIMEOUT` can be used as well.
+The flag `--request-timeout` overrides config/env settings.

 - `--forwarding-server-url` (string, default: "") - forwarding server URL of Database Lab instance.

     The environment variable `DBLAB_CLI_FORWARDING_SERVER_URL` can be used as well.
 The flag `--forwarding-server-url` overrides config/env settings.